Panic attacks – symptoms and treatment

 How do you stop or manage panic attacks?

-There are a few things you can try to stop or manage panic attacks, when you feel one coming on.
+There are a few things you can try to stop or manage panic attacks.

-• Live a healthy lifestyle.
 Exercise improves your mood and reduces anxiety.
-A healthy diet and a good night’s sleep could also help manage your anxiety, which might help you to prevent a panic attack happening.
+A healthy diet and a good night’s sleep could also help manage your anxiety, which might help to prevent a panic attack happening.

-• Try breathing and relaxation techniques.
 If you’re feeling anxious, try to lower your stress levels and take time out to relax.
 Yoga, Tai chi, and mindfulness can help you to control your thoughts and feel calmer.
-Practising calming breathing exercises might also be helpful if you feel short of breath during a panic attack.
+Practicing calming breathing exercises might also be helpful if you feel short of breath during a panic attack.

-• Try distraction techniques.
-These could help stop the negative thoughts that can lead to a panic attack.
-Try to focus on something neutral or pleasant to distract yourself until the feelings pass.
+Distraction techniques could also help stop the negative thoughts that can lead to a panic attack.
+Try to focus on something in your surroundings, or something pleasant, to distract yourself until the feelings pass.

-• Identify triggers.
 If something specific triggers your panic attacks, try to keep a diary of these situations and feelings.
-This might also help you avoid them in future, and keep track of your progress.
+This can also help you to avoid them in future, and keep track of your progress.

 How do you treat panic attacks?